kajstof/DotNetDesignPatterns/README.md

       * Cannot undo a field/property assignment
       * Cannot directly serialize a sequence of actions (calls)
     * Want an object that represents an operation
-      * X should change its propert Y to Z
+      * X should change its property Y to Z
       * X should do W()
     * Uses: GUI commands, multi-level undo/redo, macro recording and more!
   * An object which represents an instruction to perform a particular action.
 Contains all the information necessary for the action to be taken